nutjob-laboratories/erkle/README.md

 # Features

-* Small and easy to bundle with applications
+* Small (less than 150KB!) and easy to bundle with applications
 * Fast
 * Multiple connection/client support
 * SSL/TLS connection support